hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 2. Searching for a specific key is easy, we don't have to keep the index of all values.
 We have a sorted space and we can navigate in this space when we are searching for a value.
 Still we may need some sparse indexing for several kilobytes.
 3. Since read is scanning several key value pairs it is possible to group those records into a block and compress it by this way also we can reduce io bandwidth usage.

+### Constructing and maintaining SSTables

+How do we keep our data sorted.

+Keeping a sorted structure on dise is possible by B trees.
+Maintaining on memory is much easier.

+We can use red black trees or AVL trees.

+- When a write comes odd it to an in memory balanced tree data structure.
+This tree is sometimes called a memtable.
+- When memtable gets bigger write it out as an SSTables.
+This SSTables becomes the most recent segment of the database.
+Database writes can continue with new memtable instance.